Foundations of a theory of quantum gravity

 Further restriction to $h^{\widetilde{0}0}(x^k + v^k,t)$ implies that, since

 one obtains

 Indeed, the full solution is given by as it should.
-There are no constraints upon the constants in $H^{ab}_{c}(x,v^e)$ since the latter is a quadratic expression in $h^{\widetilde{a}b}(x,v^e)$ which vanishes identically in the linear approximation.
 How should the above equations be interpreted?
 Clearly, we cannot think of them as ``evolution'' equations since $\partial_t$ is entirely absent; therefore, we ought to think about them as ultrahyperbolic boundary value problems.
 So, philosophically speaking, we have evolving matter within the universe, but the universe itself is completely ``timeless''.
-One notices that there is a functional degree of freedom left in the four boundary value problems; indeed $f^{\widetilde{0}0}(v^k + \alpha x^k, t, v^0)$ where solves $G^{k0}(x,v^e) = 0 = G^{00}(x,v^e)$.
+One notices that there is a functional degree of freedom left in the four boundary value problems; indeed $f^{\widetilde{0}0}(\alpha v^k + x^k, t, v^0)$ where solves $G^{k0}(x,v^e) = 0 = G^{00}(x,v^e)$.
 The only constraint is that this function vanishes on the boundary of the eight dimensional universe and this suffices to put the above function to zero.
 Indeed, for $\alpha \neq 0$, choose $v^r = \frac{-1}{\alpha}(x^r - z^r)$ for some $r$ and take the limit for $x^r$ to infinity.
 Then, one concludes that for all variables\footnote{All this holds of course also when $\alpha = 0$.}.
 We conclude that the boundary value problems are well posed and do not appear to need such a subtle treatment as the intial value problem\footnote{I again thank S. Nobbenhuis for useful conversations here, usually with a good glass of wine.